BioSpark-Studios/https-biospark-studios.github.io/README.md

 ## 9. Web3 & Charitable Projects

 ### 🐾 AavePet
 A Web3 project on the **Base network**.
-Beyond its trading mechanics, AavePet anchors the BioSpark charitable framework — tour revenue and ecosystem proceeds are routed toward AavePet and future BioSpark-sponsored charitable initiatives rather than external organizations.
-Additional charitable projects will be created or sponsored under the BioSpark umbrella as the ecosystem grows.
+Beyond its trading mechanics, AavePet anchors the BioSpheres charitable framework — tour revenue and ecosystem proceeds are routed toward AavePet and future BioSpheres-sponsored charitable initiatives rather than external organizations.
+Additional charitable projects will be created or sponsored under the BioSpheres umbrella as the ecosystem grows.

 ### 🔮 Merchant Glyphs
 On-chain representation of in-world trading entities, connecting the Xyrona Prime economy to verifiable blockchain state via smart contracts on Base.